Career & Finances | Critical Concepts

 • Stress reduction

-For example, a study evaluating stress levels in preterm NICU (Neonatal Intensive Care Unit) infants as a result of a number of noninvasive procedures determines that although the number of procedures did not matter, the practice of clustering care is recommended.
+A study evaluating stress levels in preterm NICU (Neonatal Intensive Care Unit) infants due to several noninvasive procedures determined that although the number of procedures did not matter, the practice of clustering care is recommended.

 • Infection prevention